purplehazech/puppet-syslogng/README.md

 - manage source/destination setup with storeconfigs (syslog destination implemented, needs source and storeconfig setup)
 - good documentation (wip)

-In the long run this module aims to be the most complete syslog-ng puppet module available.
+In the long run the syslogng puppet module aims to be the most complete syslog-ng puppet module available.
 Please consider joining the effort to help us get there.

 ### Usage

 For a simple solution just include the syslogng puppet module.
-This just installs a bare syslog-ng configuration.
+This installs syslog-ng with a bare configuration.
 Only the syslog-ng and puppet-agent log messages get a logpath in this configuration.

 ```puppet